dwilt/website/README.md

 ## To do work

-1. Inside of the root directory, run `webpack -w`
+1. Inside of the root directory, run `webpack -w`.
+As you save files, JS bundle will be recreated.
+Just hit refresh.
+No hot loading yet.
+Don't be so impatient.
 2. Get the fuck to work